magento/devdocs/guides/v2.0/pattern-library/bk-pattern.md

 Design patterns can be simple elements or complex pieces of functionality - like buttons, scroll bars, data tables and forms - that are standardized to be easily repeated and reused across a {% glossarytooltip a3c8f20f-b067-414e-9781-06378c193155 %}website{% endglossarytooltip %} or application.

-Patterns include definitions, examples, instructions and specifications that break down spacial relationships and interactions / behaviors.
+Patterns include definitions, examples, instructions and specifications that break down special relationships and interactions / behaviors.

 <h3>Why use patterns?</h3>